SungJJinKang/SungJJinKang.github.io/_posts/2021-04-02-viewfrustumculling.markdown

 Plane5 Dot Object      Plane6 Dot Object      Plane5 Dot Object      Plane6 Dot Object

                             |
-                            |   If Dot is larget than 0
+                            |   If Dot is larget than 0, Set 1
                             V
-                  1      1      1      1
+                  1      0      1      1
                   1      1      1      1

                             |
-                            |   Result
+                            |   To be rendered, All value should be 1
                             V

                         Culled!!!!!